TrustTheVote-Project/VoteTrackerPlus/docs/UX/overview.md

 When the voter is physically casting their ballot at a voting center, they are visually (or verbally) given the public key privately as an index into a sufficiently large list of valid public keys.
 The list of public keys itself cannot identify the voter's specific ballot.

-When voting by mail, absentee ballot, or other by mail systems, the voter is only allowed to receive their public key in a manner by which a third party can verify its authenticity - the public key is delivered is a privately secure manner.
+When voting by mail, absentee ballot, or other by mail systems, the voter is only allowed to receive their public key in a manner by which a third party cannot verify its owner - the public key is delivered is a privately secure manner.
+Note that such a capability implies that election officials will handle information that ties a specific ballot to a specific voter.
+It is up to the election officials to decide if and how they wish to support optionally giving voters their public keys and if voters wish to have elections officials perform this function.

 # 1.3) Once all the polls close, the voter can perform the election tallies